Ganon11/IRC-Bot/README.md

    end(without _!_)
 2. In `src/cmds/` directory you must create a file named after your command
-3. Into the newly created file you must define a function named after your command that takes one parameter, this parameter will contain the command components sent by the user, the function must return either a message(string) to be sent on the channel, either a list, first item being a command(other than PRIVMSG which is added automatically if needed) and the second being the command's arguments.
+3. Into the newly created file you must define a function named after your command that takes one parameter.
+This parameter will contain the command components sent by the user.
+The function must return either a message (string) to be sent on the channel, or a list, first item being a command (other than PRIVMSG which is added automatically if needed) and the second being the command's arguments.

 E.g.: